Skip to main content

 Creating and copying an API Key

-We also need to create an API key.
-Navigate to the upper right-hand corner, click on the avatar, and click on My Profile.
+You'll also need to create an API key.
+Navigate to the upper right-hand corner, click the avatar, and select My Profile.

 Screenshot of Finding My Profile in the Console

-Once your profile page opens find the tab titled API Keys and then click the button titled Add New Key.
+When your profile page opens, find the tab titled API Keys and click the Add New Key button.

 Screenshot of Finding API Key Section